-Organizations and community members across the state of Alaska use the data and evidence-based strategies presented in the Healthy Alaskans plan to work towards the 2030 targets.
-See some of the work that our partners and community members have done below!
+Organizations and community members across Alaska use data and evidence-based strategies presented in the Healthy Alaskans plan to work towards 2030 targets.
+Below are some of the accomplishments and successes from partners and community members:

 Share how Healthy Alaskans has supported your work or your community by submitting a story here.

 August 5, 2020